 Although gifts of any size are welcome, we are at a point in time where the needs of the Class of 2025 outweigh our ability to wait for smaller gifts to accumulate.
 Future Johnnies need you to step forward with the kinds of gifts that will in turn move them forward—and closer to a St. John’s education.

 $ 25,000 gift: With a gift of $5,000 a year for five years, you can help to recruit a new Johnnie into the Class of 2025 and provide scholarship support for all four years.

 $50,000 or greater gift: With a gift of $10,000 or more per year for five years, the torch you hand that new Johnnie will carry your name or that of a loved one in the form of a named scholarship.

-The Winiarski Family Foundation Challenge will match your gift with an equivalent gift to the St. John’s Endowment, which supports additional scholarships in perpetuity.
+The Winiarski Family Foundation Challenge will match your gift or pledge with an equivalent gift to the St. John’s Endowment, which supports additional scholarships in perpetuity.